Fire Art Guidelines

 When to Drop the Perimeter

-For simple burns not involving pyrotechnics or large amounts of liquid fuels, the decision on when to drop the perimeter is based on when the highest pieces of the artwork have fallen.
+For simple burns not involving pyrotechnics or large amounts of liquid fuels, the decision about when to drop the perimeter is based on when the highest pieces of the artwork have fallen.
 The idea is that a hazardous situation exists until any components of the artwork over seven feet tall that may conceivably fall, have actually fallen.

-For larger burns FAST will help you to make this decision.
+For larger burns, FAST will help you to make this decision.
 For projects involving pyrotechnics, and not scheduled to burn completely, the pyrotechnics crew must make a sweep of the area for unfired pyrotechnics materials before the perimeter can be dropped at FAST’s direction.
 FAST will NOT allow a pyrotechnics crew member to enter a burning structure to check that the pyrotechnics have gone off.

 Contingency Plan